 You’ve picked a name for your store, purchased merchandise, and found the ideal location to set up shop—it’s an exciting time!
 But now you need to figure out how to process payments in your store, and you want to do it in a way that delights customers and streamlines your business operations.

-You already know a cash register is an essential investment for any retail store, but there are a few different types of cash registers to consider depending on your business needs.
+You already know a cash register, or till, is an essential investment for any retail store, but there are a few different types of cash registers to consider depending on your business needs.

 Traditional cash registers are still in use, but having a system to ring up customers and do things like track inventory across locations, create discount codes, and set up staff permissions are key to running a successful retail store.